 Food of Madagascar

-The cuisine prepared in Madagascar draws from the nation's history and from the various communities that interacted with and influenced the Madagascans.
+The cuisine prepared in Madagascar draws from the nation's history and from the various communities that interacted with and influenced the Malagasy.
 Over the nation's history, an individual's social standing was the primary factor that determined the variety of food they could consume.
-Wealthier Madagascans such as the monarchs had a wide array of dishes prepared for them while the poorer members of the society had to rely on simpler meals.
-Rice is an essential component of various Madagascan meals and is usually accompanied by a wide variety of dishes such as vegetable stews or meat stews.
+Wealthier Malagasy such as the monarchs had a wide array of dishes prepared for them while the poorer members of the society had to rely on simpler meals.
+Rice is an essential component of various Malagasy meals and is usually accompanied by a wide variety of dishes such as vegetable stews or meat stews.

 Animals of Madagascar